-Engine coolant at higher elevation will boil at a lower temperature than at or near sea level.
-If the engine is turned off immediately after towing at high elevation on steep uphill grades, the vehicle may show signs similar to engine overheating.
-To avoid this, let the engine run while parked (preferably on level ground) with the transmission in P (Park) and the parking brake applied for at least five minutes before turning the engine off.
-If the overheat warning comes on, see Engine Overheating
+When towing at higher altitudes, engine coolant will boil at a lower temperature than at lower altitudes.
+If the engine is turned off immediately after towing at high altitude on steep uphill grades, the vehicle could show signs similar to engine overheating.
+To avoid this, let the engine run, preferably on level ground, with the transmission in P (Park) and the parking brake applied for at least five minutes before turning the engine off.
+If the overheat warning comes on, see Engine Overheating ⇔ 56.